mariianikonova/e4ds-desktop/README.md

-Sample application with ExtJs4, ExtDirectSpring, Spring Framework 3.2, Spring Data JPA, Hibernate, Spring Security.
+Sample application with Sencha Ext JS 4, ExtDirectSpring, Spring Framework 3.2, Spring Data JPA, Hibernate, Spring Security.

-###See the application in action: http://demo.rasc.ch/e4desk/
+###See the application in action: https://demo.rasc.ch/e4desk/

 For easier development and debugging there is the class `StartTomcat` in the default package.
 Simply run this class like a normal java program inside